jet/equinox/README.md

     # - While its possible to prune the minute it's archived, normally you'll want to allow a time lag before doing so

     # -w 2 # constrain parallel pruners in order to not consume RUs excessively on Primary
-    # -md 10 (or lower) is recommended to contrain consumption on the Secondary - Pruners lagging is rarely critical
+    # -md 10 (or lower) is recommended to contrain consumption on the Archive - Pruners lagging is rarely critical
     dotnet run -c Release -- -w 2 -g PrunerConsumer ` cosmos -md 10 -c equinox-test-archive -a equinox-test-aux ` cosmos -c equinox-test